-What is suicidal ideation?
+What is Suicidal Ideation?

-Suicidal ideation, also known as suicidal thoughts, exist in two forms – active and passive.
+Suicidal ideation, also known as suicidal thoughts, exists in two forms – active and passive.
 Active suicidal ideation means that the person is actively planning their death.
 In passive suicidal ideation, the person has thoughts of death but no plan to kill themselves.
 Most people experiencing this struggle don’t follow through with committing suicide.
 However, it’s considered a risk factor for suicide and must be taken very seriously.

-Risk factors and causes
+Risk Factors and Causes

 Suicidal ideation, according to researchers, is caused by a combination of risk factors that come together to influence suicidal thoughts.
 These risk factors and causes can include:

-- Genetic factors: Psychiatric disorders, such as bipolar disorder, depression and schizophrenia, are passed down to teens through the genes of family members.
+- Genetic factors: Psychiatric disorders, such as bipolar disorder, depression, and schizophrenia, are passed down to teens through the genes of family members.
 These disorders are known to cause suicidal ideation in those suffering from them.
 Substance abuse is also genetically linked, which also causes suicidal ideation.

 - Physical factors: Lower levels of the neurotransmitter serotonin have been found in people with suicidal ideation.
 Additionally, people with terminal diseases may experience suicidal ideation.